vttresearch/siteopt_toolbox/docs/introduction.md

    | scenarios.xlsx  |  study scenarios definition

 !!! info "Important Information"
-    It is recommended that you start with an example data set an modify it as needed.
+    It is recommended that you start with the example data set or another dataset provided by an expert user and modify it as needed.

+!!! info "Important Information"
+    If you use the Siteopt web application, you do not need to manually touch the files.
+The web application does the file management for you.

 In addition there are two JSON files in the root folder : **repr_settings_elexia.json** and **representative_periods_template.json**.
 The user is normally not expected to touch these.

 Not all of the files are expected to containt data.
 In that case just leave the header row (first row) in the file.
 In addition to the above mentioned files, the user can also add additional timeseries as CSV files.
 They can be referenced from the Excel files as explained below.